5 “Must-Do’s” Before Starting a Firearms Ecommerce Website 2026

 In this article, you’ll learn about:

-- How to build your firearms ecommerce website for your buyer persona
+1. How to build your firearms ecommerce website for your ideal customer

 In this post, I want to give you five critical “must-dos” (before you consider how to generate traffic) if you’re evaluating a new e-commerce website initiative that will help you organize your firearms marketing team, save time and make it easier and faster to implement your new e-commerce-based website if you are a manufacturer or retailer.

-1. Build Your Firearms Ecommerce Website for Your Buyer Persona
+1. Build Your Firearms Ecommerce Website for Your Ideal Customer

-Before you get to the part of what you want your website to look like, nothing will bring your web team more clarity and focus than understanding your buyer persona.
+Before you get to the part of what you want your website to look like, nothing will bring your web team more clarity and focus than understanding your buyer persona or ideal customer profile (ICP).

 You most likely have a good idea of who your customer is—but taking the time to understand what they want from your website will make all the difference.
 Seek to understand what their wants, needs, problems, behaviors, and questions are.